Refined topological recursion revisited -- properties and conjectures: Introduction

-Moreover, another crucial observation is that the $\sQ$-top recursion is no longer a recursion in $2g+n-2$ but rather it is recursive in $g$ and $n$ separately.
+Moreover, another crucial observation is that the $\sQ$-top recursion is no longer a recursion in $2g-2+n$ but rather it is recursive in $g$ and $n$ separately.
 Therefore, it is not quite a `topological' recursion and in fact we intentionally removed `topological' from the name.
 In particular, the recursion for $\varpi_{g,1}$ does not involve $\varpi_{g,n+2}$.
 This phenomenon makes it possible for us to prove existence of the $\sQ$-top part of the refined loop equation of type $(g,1)$ for all $2g\in\bZ_{\geq0}$, hence Conjecture \ref{conj:intro4} will be upgraded to a theorem for $\varpi_{g,1}$ (it still remains conjectural for other $\varpi_{g,n+2}$).
-Furthermore, one can show that $\varpi_{g,1}$ satisfies the WKB-type recursion, implying that there exists an associated 2nd-order ordinary differential equation.
-Although technical details are only addressed in Section \ref{sec:NS}, let us state it as a theorem to emphasise: \begin{thm}[Theorem \ref{thm:NS}] Given $\cS_{\bm\mu,\bm\kappa}$ and $2g\in\bZ_{\geq0}$, let $\varpi_{g,1}$ be differentials constructed by the $\sQ$-top recursion.
+Furthermore, one can show that $\varpi_{g,1}$ satisfies the Riccati-type recursion in the context of the WKB analysis, implying that there exists an associated 2nd-order ordinary differential equation.
+Although technical details are only addressed in Section \ref{sec:NS}, let us state it as a theorem to emphasise: \begin{thm}[Theorem \ref{thm:NS}] Given $\cS_{\bm\mu,\bm\kappa}$, let $\varpi_{g,1}$ be differentials constructed by the $\sQ$-top recursion.
 For an appropriate choice of an open contour $\gamma\subset\Sigma$, there exists a formal 2nd-order ordinary differential equation of the following form (up to gauge transformation and overall rescaling):